-That’s not to say nothing unnerving has ever happened.
-One morning, I went diving and found that all the bodies had disappeared.
+That’s not to say nothing unnerving has never happened.
+One morning, I went diving and found that all the bodies disappeared.
 Not even bones are left.
 And when Mik’s baby died, and we buried her on an islet a little way from the coast, she found the grave dug-up the next day.
 She was really torn up.
-Augustine said that if he died here, he didn’t want his body to be buried.
+Augustine said that if he dies here, he doesn’t want his body to be buried.
 He’d rather be cremated, even though he’s Catholic.

 But for the most part, I’m happy here.
 I’ve begun some metalwork, using pliers to shape some scrap metal into a short blade.
 Haven may soon have an election of sorts, and Jona said he wants me to run.
 Maryam and I have even talked about a baby of our own.
 I’ve got a knife, a life, and a wife - and I think I may also take up poetry.

 I love Venus, I don’t want to leave.
 But that’s not why I’m not getting on the rescue rocket.

 It arrived five days ago, like a fireball.
 At first I thought it was another crashing ship, but Yuri said it was coming down on its fins, making a real proper landing.
 He was right, and it set down on the other side of the island, on the beach.

 Everyone rushed to meet them.
 Even Mik, who never smiles anymore, was laughing.
 I went with them, of course.

 The rocket was giant, its gleaming silver skin burnished by its descent, the sand beneath it blackened and scattered by its thrusters.
 By the time we arrived, the hatch was already open and a pair of spacesuited figures emerged, guns in hand.
 I thought then that maybe they were pirates, on the run from the law, but the sigil of the Interplanetary Patrol was emblazoned on their shoulders.